Volte6/GoMud/scripting/docs/FUNCTIONS_ACTORS.md

 ## [ActorObject.Command(cmd string, waitTurns ...int)](/scripting/actor_func.go)
 Forces an ActorObject to execute a command as if they entered it

+_Note: Don't underestimate the power of this function!
+Complex and interesting behaviors or interactions can emerge from using it._

 |  Argument | Explanation |
 | --- | --- |
 | cmd | The command to execute such as `look west` or `say goodbye`. |